Rak256/Neural-Network-/README.md

 <img width="1023" height="369" alt="image" src="https://github.com/user-attachments/assets/98ffcba2-88bc-4c94-8b91-ddd8a1a1f069" />

+Note that this calculation is for an arbritrary layer l, and so I have left ∂C/∂Z as a variable since l is not necessarily the top layer.

 ### ∂C/∂A
 Calculating this derivative is very similar to calculating ∂Z/∂W for some layer l, and so I think it would be a good excercise.
-Just follow all the steps used in the ∂C/∂W and use the commutativity of multiplication to represent the p-qth entry of the RHS matrix
+Just follow all the steps used in the ∂C/∂W derivation, use the commutativity of multiplication, and matrix transposition to represent the p-qth entry of the resulting matrix.

+### ∂C/∂b